 I don’t know the benefits of the new situation.
 The benefits that are presented to me do not speak to me.

-I do not know the benefits of the new situation.
-If I do not look for those, I can not really evaluate both situations and compare them objectively.
-As an actor of change, it is necessary to put ourselves in the shoes of the teams concerned to help them chart the current problems and future gains: these are often the two least visible aspects.
+If I don’t understand them, I can’t really evaluate the two situations and compare them objectively.
+As a change leader, you need to put yourself in the shoes of the teams involved to help them map the current issues and future gains: these are often the two least visible aspects.

-Highlight the less visible aspects of change
+Highlighting the less visible aspects of change